 We Are The Land

-The Wampanoag Nation are presenting their story through singing, dance and spoken word, for the first time, in Plymouth this Spring.
+The Wampanoag Nation presented their story through singing, dance and spoken word, for the first time, in Plymouth in spring 2023.

 The Wampanoag have been stewarding their land for over 10,000 years across several of the Eastern States of the USA including Massachusetts.
 Their land was where the Pilgrim Fathers landed on and colonised, creating settlements that established modern America, to the detriment of the Wampanoag nation.